ahriman21/SOLID-notes/SOLID.md

 ```

-#### 3- liskov substitution principle
+#### 3- Liskov Substitution Principle (LSP)
-if class B is a subclass of class A, class B shouldnot change the behaviour of class A.
+if class B is a subclass of class A, class B should not change the behavior of class A.

 ```python